A CFT interpretation of cosmological correlation functions in $\alpha-$vacua in de-Sitter space: Introduction

 Cosmological correlation function for $\alpha-$vacua has been previously computed for scalar fields \cite{Xue:2008mk,Shukla:2016bnu}.
 These results are much more complicated than that of the Bunch-Davies vacuum.
 For example, if we consider the three-point function of scalar operators, BD vacuum has only one structure whereas for $\alpha-$vacua we have more structures and are described by two parameters.
 One natural question that arises is, what is the CFT interpretation of $\alpha-$vacua correlation functions.
-In \cite{Bousso:2001mw}, it was argued from dS/CFT perspective that $\alpha-$vacua can be thought of as just a one-parameter family of deformation of usual vacuum by marginal operator deformation.
+In \cite{Bousso:2001mw}, it was argued from dS/CFT perspective that $\alpha-$vacua can be thought of as just a one-parameter family of deformation of usual vacuum by marginal operator deformation, see also \cite{Nguyen:2017ggc} for discussion on construction of analogue of $\alpha-$vacua in CFT from the universal sector of AdS/CFT dualities.
 However, in this paper, we are not thinking from dS/CFT perspective.
 Rather we aim to understand the nature of the $\alpha-$vacua correlation function from the CFT correlation function perspective.